Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Method

+Prior work~\cite{zhou2022spikformer,zhou2023spikingformer} typically generates binary spike value $\mathbf{S}^{v}$ for computational acceleration in values aggregation.
+Our framework also supports this architectural design.
+However, the ablation study in Tab.~\ref{tab:ablation-architecture} shows that using real value $\mathbf{V}$ in values aggregation significantly reduces pose tracking error, despite a slight increase in energy consumption associated with floating-point computations.
+Essentially, our method allows for flexibility in choosing between binary and real value $\mathbf{V}$, depending on the desired trade-off between performance and energy consumption.

-\textbf{Attention score} of scaled dot-product in the standard transformer~\cite{vaswani2017attention} is not well-defined for the binary spike vectors.
-Whenever there are zero components in the spike key vector, the dot-product invariably disregards the values of corresponding components in the spike query vector.
-For instance, assume a spike key vector has its $c$-th component equal to 0 ($\mathbf{s}^{k}[c]=0$).
-Consider two spike query vectors, $\mathbf{s}^{q}_1$ and $\mathbf{s}^{q}_2$, which differ only in the $c$-th component, such that $\mathbf{s}^{q}_1[c]=0$ and $\mathbf{s}^{q}_2[c]=1$.
-In this case, the dot-product will always yield the same attention score for the two different queries: $\mathbf{s}^{k\top} \cdot \mathbf{s}^{q}_1=\mathbf{s}^{k\top} \cdot \mathbf{s}^{q}_2$.
-That is to say, the dot-product used in~\cite{vaswani2017attention} is unable to precisely measure the similarity between two binary spike vectors.
+\textbf{Attention scores} proposed in recent Spiking Transformers~\cite{zhou2022spikformer,zhou2023spikingformer} are based on dot-products, typically following the design of standard Transformer~\cite{vaswani2017attention}.
+However, dot-product similarity is not well-defined for binary spike vectors.
+When there are zero elements in the spike query vector, the dot-product will inevitably disregard the values of corresponding elements in the spike key vector.
+As an example shown in Fig.~\ref{fig:spiking-transformer}~(c), given a spike query vector, dot-product always yields the same similarity for four different spike key vectors.
+Notably, in the case of an all-zero spike query, the dot-product similarity score will always be zero.
+This means that the dot-product used in~\cite{vaswani2017attention,zhou2022spikformer} is actually unable to precisely measure the similarity between two binary spike vectors.